vokhidovhusan/installations/OpenCV/opencv_on_windows_10.md

 sampleCode.exe \path\to\image
 ```

-Where \path\to\image should be the path to a image you want to test with.
+Where \path\to\image should be a path to a image you want to test with.

 For example: D:\husan\projects\installation\OpenCV\image.jpg